 Soon, a British investigator brought a case against Deutsche for tax fraud.
 Instead of stopping the illegal actions, Deutsche moved on to Germany.
 By the time the Germans forced them to stop, they had already swindled both governments out of almost $250 million.

-In 2009, Broeksmit had confronted Troy Dixon, a young New York trader, over the risky trades he was involved in.
-Soon he was the laughing stock of Dixon’s whole team.
-In the end, Dixon’s deals cost Deutsche upward of $500 million and put regulators on their trail.
+In 2009, Broeksmit confronted Troy Dixon, a young New York trader, over his risky trades.
+Dixon’s whole team laughed at him, but in the end, they lost the bank $500 million and put regulators on their trail.

-Instead of listening to him, Deutsche executives assigned Broeksmit to work on the board of an obscure Deutsche arm in the US.
+DB executives assigned Broeksmit to work on the board of an obscure bank branch in the US.
 He was horrified by what he found.
-It was a place full of problematic deals and people completely unaware of circling regulators, and he had to clean up the big mess.
+It was a place full of problematic deals, and he had to clean up the mess.

 On this job, he was increasingly aware of the US and British regulators zeroing in on him specifically for malfeasance.
 They had found a tape of a call he was on where he admitted that the bank was dodging billions in taxes.
 Though he didn’t believe in the institution anymore, he felt absolutely cornered.
 Soon after, he hanged himself in his apartment.